 Director of Affirmative Action/ADA Coordinator

 Once an employee submits the online Questionnaire, information is forwarded to the Director of Affirmative Action/ADA Coordinator.
-Thereafter, the Director of Affirmative Action/ADA Coordinator shall forward such information to the Assistant Dean for Disability Services, the Department of Environmental Health and Safety, and the Chief of University Police.
+Thereafter, the Director of Affirmative Action/ADA Coordinator shall forward such information to the Assistant Dean of Accessibility, the Department of Environmental Health and Safety, and the Chief of University Police.

 All students shall return the Self-Identification Questionnaire to: